return-STEM/programming-guides/guide/intropy/functions.md

 ## Pass by Reference

-Non-primitive data types (everything else) are **passed by reference**.
+Non-primitive data types (everything else, like lists) are **passed by reference**.
 This means that the function receives a reference to the data we pass in.
-If we change (mutate) the argument, those changes **will affect** the original variable
+If we change (mutate) the argument, those changes **will affect** the original variable.

 ```python
 # Pass by Reference - Mutating